ViktoriiaBautina/bug-challenge/bug_challenge.md

 **Expected result:**

 After the first request, the record is deleted.
-The error 404Not Found should return.
+The error 404Not Found should be returned.

 **Actual result:**